A535 road: History

 In medieval times part of the existing A535 route provided access to Chorley Old Hall and moat near Alderley Edge, a Grade I listed building and scheduled monument.
 This part of the road is known as "Ryley's Lane".
 The original part of the house was built around 1330 by Robert de Chorley.
 The Stanley family carried out alterations around 1640 and built a bridge across the moat.
 Just past the hall, a lane leads off to the east which is named after the hall, Chorley Lane.
 In historical times, this lane leading off what is now the A535 road was the main road leading to Macclesfield from Alderley Hall, and was the continuation of the Macclesfield Road.
 This stretch is now the B5087 road.
 From the 16th to the 18th century, the Booth family were the major landowners in the southern part of the road in the Twemlow area.
 They built a grand mansion at Twemlow Hall in the area which can be viewed along the A535 road from Holmes Chapel to Goostrey on a hill top.

+Turnpike trusts were created to charge tolls and use the money to maintain the road.
+For the section between Hulmes Chapel and Chelford, the Hulmes Chapel and Chelford Road Act 1797 (37 Geo.
+3. c.
+157) and Hulmes Chapel and Chelford Road Act 1820 (1 Geo.
+4. c. xvii) were passed for this purpose.

 In 1831, Corbishley Bridge was erected along the road to the northeast of Chelford, to the west of the hamlet of Corbishley to facilitate the railway line.
 In 1898, the Cheshire County Council erected a signpost near Withington Hall along the road.

 From September 1952, the road became the main road of transport of shifting building materials for the building of the Jodrell Bank Observatory.
 The first major constructional work was completed in the summer of 1957, and eventually five telescopes were installed at the centre under the guidance of Sir Bernard Lovell.
 Lovell acknowledged that delivering the telescope parts over the level crossing along the A535 may have been problematic but he didn't anticipate any major difficulties.
 Jodrell Bank Observatory has since become the main tourist attraction of the area.

 During the summer of 2010, the construction of the A34 Alderley Bypass affected the road network in the area and meant that as one road was closed off, traffic had to frequently be diverted.
 The road used to connect to the A34 at a junction in Alderley Edge, but with the opening of the A34 Alderley Bypass in November 2010, the A535 now terminates at the roundabout on the A537 in Chelford.
 The part of the A535 from the Chelford roundabout to Alderley Edge was joined with the section of the old A34 from Alderley Edge to the Whitehall Bridge roundabout and renamed B5359.